Christy, Choices of the Heart

 Christy, Choices of the Heart is a 2001 American two-part television miniseries starring Lauren Lee Smith, Stewart Finlay-McLennan, James Waterston, Diane Ladd, Dale Dickey, Andy Stahl, and Bruce McKinnon.
 Individually, the first part is known as Christy: A Change of Seasons and the second part is known as Christy: A New Beginning.
 The miniseries was developed for television by executive producer Tom Blomquist, and aired on the Pax TV on May 13–14, 2001.

-The storyline was an adaptation of a section of the Christy novel that was not presented in the original CBS television series – the typhoid epidemic that took the life of a popular character, Fairlight Spencer.
+The storyline was an adaptation of a section of the Christy novel that was not presented in the original CBS television series – the typhoid fever epidemic that took the life of a popular character, Fairlight Spencer.